Exercise and Cancer Treatments

 Encourages social interaction

-Despite all the numerous benefits of exercise, it is important to point out that exercise plan must be safe and appropriate for each individual.
+Despite the numerous benefits of exercise, it is important to point out that an exercise plan must be safe and appropriate for each individual.
 It will need to be specifically designed based on the person’s movement limitations and restrictions.

 It is also important to point out that there are factors which can affect a patient’s workout routine and intensity.
 Some of these factors to pay close attention to include; prior fitness level, type of treatment the individual is undergoing and the stage of cancer.

 For example, if you exercised a lot before starting your treatment, it is recommended to reduce the frequency and intensity of the exercise regimen.
 On the other hand, if you have been very sedentary prior to beginning treatment, you may have to start with low-intensity short activities such as slow to brisk walks.

 For older patients who suffer from osteoporosis or arthritis, safety and balance should be considered when devising the right exercise regimen for them.
 This will help reduce the risk of falls and injuries over time.